Jak Hickman: Career

 competitive debut came on 8 September in a 2–3 home defeat against Crewe Alexandra in the EFL Trophy.
 His first goal came on 17 November as he scored Bolton's first goal in a 3–2 win against Newcastle United U21 in the EFL Trophy.

 On 5 March 2021, Hickman joined National League side King's Lynn Town on loan for the remainder of the 2020-21 season.
 He only played once due to injury.
 On 19 May 2021 Bolton announced he would be released at the end of his contract.

 Hickman signed for League of Ireland Premier Division club St Patrick's Athletic on 19 August 2021 until the end of the season in November.
 He made his debut for the club the following night, replacing Jason McClelland at half-time in a 3–1 defeat against Finn Harps at Finn Park.
 His first assist for the club came on 3 September when his cross was volleyed in by Chris Forrester in a 3–2 win over Longford Town at Richmond Park.
 On 28 November 2021 Hickman came off the bench in the 2021 FAI Cup Final, as his side defeated rivals Bohemians 4–3 on penalties following a 1–1 draw after extra time in front of a record FAI Cup Final crowd of 37,126 at the Aviva Stadium.

 On 10 December 2021, Hickman signed for Southern League Premier Division Central side Stourbridge.
 He made a total of 6 appearances for the club before having his contract terminated on 17 January 2022 alongside teammate Montel Gibson after the pair allegedly refused to play in an FA Trophy tie with Guiseley as they wanted to go on trial at two other clubs without Stourbridge's permission.

 On 5 February 2022, it was announced that Hickman had signed for National League side King's Lynn Town, a club he had previously spent time on loan at during his time with Bolton Wanderers.
 He was released at the end of the 2021–22 season following relegation.

-On 1 July 2022, Hickman signed for National League North side Banbury United on a one year contract.
+On 1 July 2022, Hickman signed for National League North side Banbury United on a one-year contract.
+He made 37 appearances for the club in all competitions, scoring twice.

+On 23 March 2023, Hickman signed for Halesowen Town on dual registration.
+Hickman made 7 appearances over his loan spell as his side won promotion to the Southern Football League via the play-offs.
+The move was made permanent on 21 June 2023.